Impact

 True freedom comes when we know that our whole life is in God’s hands and that He will provide everything we need.
 We no longer have to fight for things at someone else’s expense.
 We can then be relaxed enough to do the things that bless someone else.
 Jesus could have been devastated by the fact that the disciples cared only about their positions in His future Kingdom when in the face of death.
 Jesus was not because he knew selfishness dominates most human relationships and was past their failures before they were.

-The Ruse of Expectations
+The Trap of Expectations

 Nothing Jesus’ friends did seem to bother Him.
-Martha thought kitchen chores more important than conversing with him.
+Martha thought kitchen chores were more important than conversing with him.
 Peter vehemently denied Him three times at the trial.
 Thomas doubted His resurrection.
 Jesus did not lace His relationships with expectations, and He refused to be trapped when others sought to put their expectations on Him.
 He did not tell people all they wanted to know.
 He did not heal people just to prove His power.
 Many misunderstood Him; others were angry.
-Yet He just kept loving them as they were, gently pointing them to the truth and letting them decide whether it was “worth it” to come and follow Him.
+Yet He kept loving them as they were, gently pointing them to the truth and letting them decide whether it was “worth it” to come and follow Him.
 He refused to manipulate people even for their own good and was not crushed when they turned on Him.

 Have you found yourself saying: